 1. Choose investment type

 An ETF (exchange-traded fund) is exactly what it sounds like: a fund that can be traded on an exchange.
 ETFs are a great get into TRX trading.
 You can buy and sell an ETF during regular stock market hours, the same way you would with an individual stock.
 TRX ETFs are relatively inexpensive to trade, and the flexibility they give investors to buy and sell is one of their principle advantages.
-An ETF can include different groups of assets, such as bonds, commodities, or the stocks found in the S&P/TSX Composite Index.
+An ETF can include different groups of assets, such as bonds, commodities, or stocks found in the index.

 2. Use our top tips to be a successful investor